jundalisay/spblist/content/en/material/principles/intro/chapter-05c.md

 {{< i s="/graphics/physics/rule3.jpg" a="Straight or Circular" >}}

 This is angular momentum and centrifugal force which is really straight-line motion confined.

+This rule is the basis for:
+- Gravity following the inverse square law
+- Planetary orbits and galaxy rotation curves

 {{< dc t="Note" >}}
 This is in Part 2, Article 39 of Descartes' Principia Philosophia and Part 2, Propositions 15-17 of Spinoza's Principles of Cartesian Philosophy